OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/file_wrap.rst

     STRESS 11 22 33 44 55 66
     DISPLACEMENT 1.0 2.0 3.0 4.0 5.0

-This time, grab all of the displacements in one read and store them as an array.
+This time, extract all of the displacements in one read and store them as an array.
 You can do this with the ``transfer_array`` method.

 .. testcode:: Parse_Output